How can I keep my home warm?

 - Keep your bedroom window closed at night when the weather is cold.
 The coldest time of the day is just before dawn and breathing in cold air increases the risk of chest infections.

-- Draught-proof doors and windows, insulate the loft, lag the hot-water tank and pipes, and consider getting cavity-wall insulation.
+- Draught-proof doors and windows, lag the hot-water tank and pipes, and consider getting cavity-wall insulation and insulating the loft.
 These measures will help to keep your home warm and your energy bills down – and you may be able to get financial help to set these up.

 - Keep your main living room heated to 70°F (21°C).